Ausgrid is replacing cables between Top Ryde and Wentworth Point via Meadowbank substation as the existing cables need to be retired from service.

 People interested in finding out more about the project are encouraged to contact the project team via the contacts at top right.

 The cable route includes a section which crosses the Parramatta River on the old Meadowbank Railway Bridge.
 The bridge provides pedestrian and cyclist access across the river.
-The new cables are to be installed under the shared path and will not cause any permanent changes, however it will be necessary to close the bridge temporarily while the cables are being installed.
+The new cables are to be installed under the shared path and will not cause any permanent changes.

-As it was identified during planning that the bridge was likely to be closed for a period during construction, Ausgrid has completed targeted consultation to better understand potential impacts to help minimise disruption to bridge users as much as possible.
+As it was identified during planning that the bridge was likely to be closed for a period during construction, Ausgrid completed targeted consultation to better understand potential impacts to help minimise disruption to bridge users.
+For more information on this engagement click here.

 Ausgrid conducted a survey of people who use the pedestrian/cycleway on the old Meadowbank Railway Bridge.
 Almost 600 people completed the survey, providing valuable feedback which has been used to help plan the work in a way which reduces the impact on bridge users.
-Survey results have been analysed and a summary of key findings can be seen via the link at right.
+Survey results have been analysed and a summary of key findings can be seen in the community information and presentations section.

-- Bridge to remain open to users during the day, except during the one week closure as mentioned above.
+- Bridge to remain open to users during construction

-- Construction on the bridge when bridge traffic volumes are lower.
-This will also avoid the annual Spring Cycle.
+- Construction on the bridge to occur when bridge traffic volumes are lower.
+This will also avoid the annual Spring Cycle

 Construction has already started and work will continue progressively within the roadway along the cable route.